ropensci/nlrx/cran-comments.md

 ## CRAN check error fixes
 * Fixed an error that was thrown because of a dependency on external files in the roxygen example of the nldoc function.
 * Fixed an error that was thrown because of a dependency on external files in the example of the download_netlogo function.
+* Fixed (possibly) invalid URLs in readme and vignettes

 ## Changes in version 0.4.2